-Brunch is a mainstay of any vacation.
-It’s your chance to put down the phones, connect with your friends & family, and set the tone for an amazing day.
+Let's be honest, brunch is a mainstay for every weekend vacation.
+It’s your chance to put down the phones, connect with friends & family, and set the tone for an amazing day.
 Coffee helps, so does a Bloody Mary.

 - The Shack - With two locations in Overland Park, The Shack is all about breakfast and lunch.
 The menu is inspiring with Starchy & Cluck (fried chicken & waffles) and Gringo Killer™ (chorizo breakfast skillet).
 You want to skip right to the Adult Swim section where you can find spiked coffee, three different Bloody Mary’s and boozie milkshakes.
 The restaurant décor is fun, including customer doodles on plywood walls.
 This popular restaurant doesn’t take reservations, so arrive early to claim your seat!